morrownr/8821au-20210708/README.md

 - Log level control
 - VHT control (allows 80 MHz channel width in AP mode)

-Note: WPA3-SAE support is in this driver, however, almost all Linux distros will currently require you to download, compile and install the current master of wpa_supplicant at the following site:
+Note: WPA3-SAE support is in this driver, however, for it to work in almost all Linux distros, you will need to download, compile and install the current master of wpa_supplicant at the following site:

 https://w1.fi/cgit/

-If there is interest, I will develop and post a guide.
+If there is interest, I will consider making and posting a guide.
+I am very busy so if anyone is interested in making a guide/checklist, I will add it to the README.

 Note: A FAQ is available at the end of this document.